A Mobile app to help you learn and

 I don't have the time to see an in office Speech Therapist since I work a 9 to 5 so this is great for me.
 I am determined to beat my stutter and this app finally gives me hope to succeed in fluency in the privacy of my home.

 Thank you for the amazing app.
-It's definately working for me.
+It's definitely working for me.
 Also the support team is very very helpful, solves the problem on the same day.

 Famous people who stutter